 Instructions

-When the butter is hot and melted, add in the onions, peppers, potatoes, and garlic.
-Saute the veggies for 5 minutes, stirring a few times as it cooks.
+3. When the butter is hot and melted, add in the onions, peppers, potatoes, and garlic.
+Saute the veggies for 5 minutes, stirring as it cooks.

-When the veggies are fragrant and partially cooked, add the veggie broth to the inner pot.
-Place the lid on the Instant Pot and set the valve to sealing.
+5. Secure the lid on the Instant Pot and set the valve to sealing.
 Set the pressure to high and cook for 5 minutes.
-When the timer rings, do a quick release of pressure.
+When the timer on the Pot beeps, do a quick release of pressure.

-Add the corn and rue to the inner pot and turn saute mode on.
+8. Add the corn and roux to the inner pot and turn saute mode on.
 Allow the soup to come to a boil.
 Boil for 2 to 3 minutes.